 Based on Council direction, staff developed policies and initiatives to fulfill these objectives.
 To address the first objective, the Metro Council adopted Ordinance No. 18-1418 in July 2018 which added the Business Food Waste Requirement to Metro Code 5.10.
 Under this ordinance, each local government must require certain businesses in its jurisdiction to separate and recover food waste to be delivered to a facility authorized by Metro.
-Businesses in the first group (largest generators) will be required to begin separating food waste in March 2020, the second group in March 2021 and the third in September 2022.
+Businesses in the first group (largest generators) will be required to begin separating food waste in March 2020, the second group in March 2021, and the third in September 2022.
 The adoption and implementation of this policy was a major step forward in developing a stable and sustainable food waste recovery system.
-As of the date of this report, 16 of the 21 local governments required to adopt the Business Food Waste Requirement have done so, two have received extensions and three, including the city of Sherwood, have received a notice of non-compliance from Metro.
+As of the date of this report, 16 of the 21 local governments required to adopt the Business Food Waste Requirement have done so, two have received extensions and three have received a notice of non-compliance from Metro for not meeting the policy requirements.
+The city of Troutdale has not adopted the Business Food Waste Requirement and has received an extension until the end of October.

-To address the need for an adequate waste transfer system to allow growth in the collection of commercial food waste in the region and provide equitable access to transfer services, Metro is looking to expand its facilities' capacity to accept this material as well as determine the role that private transfer facilities should play in helping to also provide this capacity.
-Currently, all franchisees are authorized to accept commercial food waste.
-In 2018, Pride Recycling Company received a \$500,000 Metro Investment and Innovation matching grant to expand the facility's capacity to accept food waste for reload and transport to a recovery facility.
+To address the need for an adequate waste transfer system to allow growth in the collection of commercial food waste in the region and provide equitable access to transfer services, Metro is seeking to expand its facilities' capacity to accept this material as well as determine the role that private transfer facilities should play in helping to also provide this capacity.
 In order to expand system capacity for commercial food waste, staff recommends that the Metro Council require a transfer station with current or pending infrastructure in place to accept food waste for reload and transfer to an approved recovery facility, whereas a facility that does not have the necessary infrastructure in place will not be subject to the same requirement.
-Section 3.9 has been updated to require Pride Recycling Company to accept commercial food waste once its expansion, partially funded by Metro's Investment and Innovation grant program, is complete in 2020.
-Metro may require other facilities to accept food waste in the future by action of the Chief Operating Officer.
+Troutdale Transfer Station will not be required to accept food waste at this time, but the franchise authorizes the Chief Operating Officer to amend the franchise to require the facility to accept food waste if necessary to implement the Council's policies.